-- 1. Improve access to health care for target population by increasing the number of those assisted with health insurance enrollment, including access to emergent coverage as an approved site for Health Presumptive Eligibility (HPE) by 2% over 2021. - Provide culturally and linguistically competent health-promotion outreach education and benefit assistance to culturally diverse community members.
-Increase efforts to offer this assistance in community-based settings by participating in at least 5 culturally and linguistically competent education programs. (i.e., Steward Diversity and Inclusion Education Series, 2022)
+- 1. Improve access to health care for target population by increasing the number of those assisted with health insurance enrollment, including access to emergent coverage as an approved site for Health Presumptive Eligibility (HPE). - 2.
+Provide culturally and linguistically competent health-promotion outreach education and benefit assistance to culturally diverse community members.
+Increase efforts to offer this assistance in community-based settings by participating in at least 2 culturally and linguistically competent education programs.